 The summit of Mauna Kea is a favorite tourist attraction, either to see a spectacular sunrise or sunset, or to stop by the visitors’ center to make use of the free telescopes to view the night sky on clear nights, as well as listen to an informative lecture on the Milky Way, with a guided laser pointer.

 However, access to the summit of Mauna Kea has been blocked since July 2019 due to protest action over the proposed construction of the Thirty Meter Telescope (TMT).
-[Update 12/28/2019 – access road to the summit now open.
+[Update 03/15/2020 – COVID-19 update.
 For more details see below].

 So, what’s really going on with Mauna Kea?
 We decided to take a look at what’s happening.